-\This advice is for information purposes only.
+#This advice is for information purposes only.
 Works do not need to be put on hold.
-Variances should be entered and approved in eBMS/Nimblex.
+Variances should be entered and approved in the Procurement and Contract Management system.

 3.7 Demonstrate Sustained Value, Integration with Council Strategy

 Council's procurement strategy shall support its corporate strategy as outlined in the 2021-2025 Council Plan, including but not limited to those related to an environmentally sustainable future, fostering sustainable growth, conserving and enhancing our natural and built assets and meeting the needs of the local community such as: